San Sebastián to Zarautz

 Rest day in Zarautz

-These photos are from the end of the race the next day, where people frantically tried to make it out of the water to finish the triathlon.
+The above photos are from the end of the race the next day, where people frantically tried to make it out of the water to finish the triathlon.

 In the pictures below, you can see race security riding on jet-skis, surfboards, and boats to try to corral the racers.
 Honestly, I was a little surprised to see people swimming that whole stretch, as up until then I had never seen anyone swim it.
-My memories of the beach here are mainly from winter, when the waves are powerful enough to keep people from trying.
+My memories of the beach here are mainly from winter, when the waves are powerful enough to keep people from trying it.

 Overall, it was really cool to watch the racers swim the final kilometers, and there was an excited energy to the town that day.